samuelgoto/proposal-block-params/README.md

 This is a very early [stage 0](https://tc39.github.io/process-document/) exploration of a syntactical simplication (heavily inspired by [Kotlin](https://kotlinlang.org/docs/reference/lambdas.html) and [Groovy](http://docs.groovy-lang.org/docs/latest/html/documentation/core-domain-specific-languages.html)) that enables domain specific languages to be developed in userland.

-Inspired by [kotlin](https://kotlinlang.org/docs/reference/lambdas.html), it is syntactic sugar that allows:
+It is syntactic sugar that allows:

 * on function calls, omitting parantheses around the ***last*** parameter when that's a lambda
 * on function calls inside the lambda, passing the context of the lambda